 If your family decides to stay home on Halloween, I love the idea of creating a warm and welcoming atmosphere for others to experience when they come knocking at your door.
 Having fun as a family naturally displays the glorious love that you have in Christ.
 Try to engage your neighbors in conversation when they drop by for a treat.
 The world is at your door, make the most of it!
 Why not put stickers on your candy pieces that say, “Jesus Loves You”?
 I made some that you can print for free!
 All you need are some Avery Address Labels, or, simply print, cut out and attach to mini candy bars with tape.

 *Find the FREE witnessing stickers HERE.*

-I think that as the Happy Buddy grows, it will be so fun to have a Family Night together, listen to praise music, drink hot apple cider, and spend time sticker-ing our Halloween candy.
+We like to have a Family Night together, listen to praise music, drink hot apple cider, and spend time sticker-ing our Halloween candy.
 What a way to keep Jesus at the center of your family’s activities and build anticipation of sharing His Light and Love with the community!

 Question – What about other families, even Christian ones, that choose to celebrate Halloween differently than mine?

 Moms, let me encourage you with this –